-This document was developed by an MDE stakeholder’s committee, inclusive of MDE staff, program, school, and community leaders and in partnership with the Council of Chief State School Officers and the National Association for Family, School, and Community Engagement.
-The MiFamily document is offered as the first in a series of support documents to help parents and guardians as they engage and support their child’s learning, which is aligned with Michigan’s Top 10 in 10 Strategic Plan.
+This document was developed by an MDE stakeholder's committee, inclusive of MDE staff, program, school, and community leaders and in partnership with the Council of Chief State School Officers and the National Association for Family, School, and Community Engagement.
+The MiFamily document is offered as the first in a series of support documents to help parents and guardians as they engage and support their child's learning.

 MiFamily: Michigan's Family Engagement Framework Video

 The Definition: Family engagement is a collaborative relationship between families, educators, providers, and partners to support and improve the learning, development, and health of every learner.

 - Offer getting-to-know-you meetings in smaller, informal settings.

 - Make relationship-building home visits.